verisign/smaug-tbird-plugin/README.md

 Quick Start Guide
 =================

-To get going using S/MIME and DANE, follow these steps:
+To get going using S/MIME and DANE, follow these steps.
+If you need to troubleshoot you will want to look at the smaug repo or elsewhere in this repo for more information:

 * Install libsmaug ( https://github.com/verisign/smaug ):
   * ```autoreconf -i && ./configure && make && sudo make install```